bueler/real/homework.md

 ## Homework Assignments

-Each homework Assignment has its own PDF.
+Each homework Assignment has its own template.
 The links below are in reverse chronological order.
 The [Schedule](assets/general/F25/schedule.pdf) also shows the due dates.

+Start each assignment by downloading the .tex LaTeX source file.
+Change the filename by replacing with your last name; mine would be "A1-Bueler.tex".
+Open it in an editor or in [Overleaf](https://www.overleaf.com/), etc.  Replace the YOUR NAME HERE with your full name.
+Then read the comments in the .tex file to understand the questions being asked, and to find any hints that I might give.
+Then fill in the various parts.

-Assignments are **due at the start of class**.
-Please turn in each Assignment on paper, stapled in the upper-left corner, and with your name on the upper-right corner.
-Please clearly indicate the assignment number in the title, and clearly indicate the beginning of each exercise/problem.
+Assignments are **due by the start of class on the day given**.
+Please turn in each Assignment by uploading the resulting .tex and .pdf files, which are named like "A1-Bueler.tex" and "A1-Bueler.pdf", to the [Canvas course page](https://canvas.alaska.edu/courses/27104).

-After each Assignment is due, complete solutions will be posted at the **Modules tab** of the [Canvas course page](https://canvas.alaska.edu/courses/27104).
+After each Assignment is due, solutions will be posted at the **Modules tab** of the [Canvas course page](https://canvas.alaska.edu/courses/27104).

 {% include homework_table.md  data=site.data.homework %}